Setting up a sole trader is the simplest and most straightforward way to trade.

 An annual self-assessment tax return will need to be completed for income tax and Class 4NICs and sole traders and partners may need to make payments on

 NIC Class 2 National Insurance Contributions (NICs) are payable by all self-employed people (sole traders and Partners).
-In addition Class 4 NIC are payable by self employed people when profits reach a certain limit.
+In addition, Class 4 NIC

 If an individual believes that his contributions are too low and would like to preserve entitlement to basic state benefits (eg state retirement pension) then he/she can elect to pay Class 3 NIC.
-This is a voluntary contribution currently at £13.90 per week.
+This is a voluntary contribution.